jcornaz/balotaro/README.md

 spring.data.mongodb.username= # Login user of the mongo server.
 ```
 (It can also be configured with environment variables replaceing dots with underscores.
 Ex. `SPRING_DATA_MONGODB_URI`)

-You may also take a look at this [MongoDB with spring boot tutorial](https://spring.io/guides/gs/accessing-data-mongodb/)

 Ensure that the mongodb daemon is running (`mongod`)